 What is a herpes simplex virus (HSV) mouth infection?

 The herpes sores (lesions) typically last a week to 10 days.
-They most often occur around the lips, tongue, or the mucous membrane lining the inside of the mouth (oral mucosa).
-The sores occur first as fluid-filled blisters that burst (rupture) after a day or two.
+They most often occur on the lips, tongue, roof of the mouth, or the gums.
+The sores occur first as fluid-filled blisters that burst (rupture) after a day or 2.
 The sores will ooze fluid that has the virus.
 After a few days, the sores will form crusts or scabs.
 The virus is highly contagious and can be spread by skin-to-skin contact such as kissing.

 What causes an HSV mouth infection?

 The virus is spread by skin-to-skin contact with someone who carries the virus.
 Most people with oral herpes were infected during childhood or as young adults from nonsexual contact with infected saliva.
 It can be passed by kissing, touching the infected person's skin, or sharing infected objects such as lip balm, silverware, or razors.

 The 2 most common forms of the virus are:

 Herpes simplex virus type 1 (HSV-1).
 HSV-1 is most often linked to infections of the mouth.

 Herpes simplex virus type 2 (HSV-2).
 This type is most often linked to genital herpes infections.